 Since its founding in 1948, the Department of City and Regional Planning (DCRP) has grown into one of the largest and most respected graduate city and regional planning programs in the United States.
-Throughout its long and changing history, the department has sought to provide its students with:

 - Lifelong analytical, research, and communication skills;

 - The knowledge and skill sets to successfully practice planning in a variety of urban, metropolitan, and regional settings;

 - An understanding of the history and theory of planning and of cities and urban regions;

 - Expertise in various fields and sub-fields of city and regional planning;